Enter your postcode to find your nearest store to have a face-to-face chat!

 The following information below may help in providing some clarity at this challenging time.
 If there's anything we can help you with, please don't hesitate to call us.

-Put simply, good hygiene and social distancing.
+Put simply, good hygiene and physical distancing.

 Practising good hygiene is one of the most effective ways to protect against infection and prevent the spread of coronavirus.
 All of us have a role to play in maintaining high standards to protect our own health and the health of each other.
 These measures include: